noahD0zer/DND-PartyBuilder/README.md

 # DND-PartyBuilder
-An experimental app for creating DND parties.
-It will include the ability for each user to make their own parties with up to 5 adventurers, including class, race and role options for each individual adventurer.
+A web app for creating DND parties.
+It allows a user to make their own parties with up to 5 adventurers, including class, race and role options for each individual adventurer.

 # User Stories